cocos/cocos-docs/en/extension/scene-script.md

 };
 ```

-> **Note** to use the same module reference mechanism as the project script, you must use `cc.require` in the scene script.
+> **Note**: to use the same module reference mechanism as the project script, you must use `cc.require` in the scene script.

 ### Reference plugin script